ssk-d/fireflutter/README.md

 - Get REVERSED_CLIENT_ID from GoogleService-Info.plist
 - Go to Runner(Left pane) => Runner(TARGETS) => Info => URL Types => Click (+) to add one,

-  - And add REVERSED_CLIENT_ID into URL Schemes.
+  - And add the REVERSED_CLIENT_ID into URL Schemes.

 - See [FlutterFire Phone Authentication Setup](https://firebase.flutter.dev/docs/auth/phone#setup) for details.